yasiryagi/helpdesk/roles/storage-providers/README.md

 ```
 # If you are not already in that directory:
 $ cd storage-node-joystream
+# If you configured your .bash_profile:
+$ colossus signup <5YourJoyMemberAddress.json>
+# If you didn't configure your .bash_profile:
-$ (yarn run) colossus signup <5YourJoyMemberAddress.json>
+$ yarn run colossus signup <5YourJoyMemberAddress.json>
 # Follow the instructions as prompted.
+For ease of use, it's best to not set a password.
 # This produces a new key <5YourStorageAddress.json>
 ---
 # To make sure everything is running smoothly, it would be helpful to run with DEBUG:
 $ DEBUG=* (yarn run) colossus server --key-file <5YourStorageAddress.json> --public-url https://<your.cool.url>
-# If you would rather log the events
-$ colossus server --key-file <5YourStorageAddress.json> --public-url https://<your.cool.url>

 ```
-If you do this, you will at see something like:
+If you do this, you should see something like:

 ```
 discovery::publish { name: 'QmPwws576n3ByE6CQUvUt3dgmokk2XN2cJgPYHWoM6SSUS',